October 6, 2022 by Lazer Brody

 “If you’re looking for the best way to mold your eating habits, try what I call “Ivri”, eating just the way our forefathers Abraham, Isaac and Jacob did.”

 Most diets are unhealthy fads that lead to short-term, unhealthy weight loss and long-term frustration, metabolic and/or nutritional imbalance.
 Ultimately, they also trigger ailments of all kinds and a return to weight gain.
 The extremes begin with Paleo/Primal on one end that tells you to eat all the meat and fat you want but stay away from carbs.
-The other end is total vegan that tells you that an egg, sardine or chicken breast will kill.
+The other end is total vegan that tells you that an egg, sardine or chicken breast will kill you, Heaven forbid.

 No extreme approach is in accordance with Torah and the Rambam’s timeless advice on nutrition.
 But, let’s save that discussion for another time.
 If you’re looking for the best way to mold your eating habits, try what I call “Ivri”, eating just the way our forefathers Abraham, Isaac and Jacob did.
 That means eating foods as close to the way Hashem created them, with no interference from food manufacturers and genetic modifiers.
 With that said, let’s talk about Succoth…

 In Judaism, Succoth is the annual “joy harvest”, where we gather happiness for an entire year.
 The problem is that with multiple daily festive meals, visiting friends and relatives in their Succahs and partying all week long, most people gather pounds in addition to the joy.
 And, the excess weight eats away at the joy…